 There are around a dozen software online to download for creating a bootable USB drive using ISO images, however, some of them are too old for the task.
 Thus, here we have gathered some best and most well-known tools for Windows 10 or 7 to write ISO image files on USB.

-Now, why we need software to create a bootable drive when we can easily use Windows inbuilt tool called Diskpart to mark any partition active?
-It is because everyone is not enough sound to use command-line interface and even professional user need something straight forward.
+Now, why do we need software to create a bootable drive when we can easily use Windows inbuilt tool called Diskpart to mark any partition active?
+It is because everyone does not have enough sound to use a command-line interface and even professional users need something straightforward.
 So, GUI bootable USB media creators come in to picture.
-We can not only use them to flash ISO of Windows operating system, even Linux, BSD, Raspberry Pi, Android PC x86 and other embedded systems distros ISO images are possible too.
+We can not only use them to flash ISO of Windows operating system, even Linux, BSD, Raspberry Pi, Android PC x86, and other embedded systems distros ISO images are possible too.